brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 ### Shenandoah

 Shenandoah performs well on clients, but kills server throughput in my tests.
-Enable it with `-XX:+UseShenandoahGC -XX:ShenandoahGuaranteedGCInterval=1000000 -XX:-ShenandoahUncommit`
+Enable it with `-XX:+UseShenandoahGC -XX:ShenandoahGCMode=iu -XX:ShenandoahGuaranteedGCInterval=1000000 -XX:-ShenandoahUncommit`

 See more tuning options [here](https://wiki.openjdk.org/display/shenandoah/Main).
 The "herustic" and "mode" options (other than "compact", which you should not use) don't seem to make much of a difference.